JonahLA/roguelike-prototyping/Docs/progress_enemy-spawning-combat.md

     - **Decision**: All doors will lock when enemies are present.

 ### Step 5: Visual Polish (Not Started)
-- [ ] Add particle effects for enemy death
+- [X] Add particle effects for enemy death
-- [ ] Implement damage number spawning
+- [X] Implement damage number spawning
 - [ ] Create attack effect visualization

+### Step 99: TECH DEBT - to do later
+- [ ] Add visual feedback for room clearing

 ## Testing & Integration Notes